vishandi/tp/docs/DeveloperGuide.md

 This section details how the `viewGroup` command is implemented.
 This command allows the user to be able to view a list of persons who share the same tag.

 ### Implementation
-`ViewGroupParser` and `ViewGroupCommand` classes are involved in the execution of the `ViewGroup` command.
+`ViewGroupCommandParser` and `ViewGroupCommand` classes are involved in the execution of the `ViewGroup` command.

 The `parse` method of `ViewGroupCommandParser` received the user input and extracts the required arguments.
 It then creates a predicate object that will help check if the contact has the user-inputted tag attached to the contact.